 Larger lot sizes near the station also support larger scale development options that improve the financial feasibility of mixed-use or apartment development.
-Lakewood Landing is a good example of a master planned development utilizing a large available lot to build a residential development with a mix of retail and entertainment uses.
-Mixed-use developments like this provide housing, make an efficient use of land, and bring in amenities that reduce auto-dependence.
+Mixed-use developments like provide housing, make an efficient use of land, and bring in amenities that reduce auto-dependence.